MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-anchor.md

 ## Where alignment information is stored

 When you align your guide, if you're using the [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-hololens](../includes/pn-hololens.md)] Commercial Suite, the alignment information is stored on [!include[pn-hololens](../includes/pn-hololens.md)].
 Therefore, you don't have to realign the guide every time that you open it.
-However, you can realign a guide at any time if you think that the holograms are out of alignment.
-For more information about the **Anchor** button, see the next section.
+However, you can realign a guide at any time if you think that the holograms are out of alignment by using the **Anchor** button.
+For more information, see [Operate a guide](operator-orientation.md).

 ## What's next?